umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 As of September 3rd 2020 it is possible to try out and test the latest alpha release of Umbraco .Net Core.

-Since February 9th 2021, the third alpha release has been available.
+Since March 24th 2021, the fourth alpha release has been available.

 More details on the alpha can be found in [the alpha release blog post](https://umbraco.com/blog/net-core-alpha-release/).